idslme/IDSL.MXP/README.md

 To use this package, follow below commands:

-	path <- “location address of the mass spectrometry file” msfile <- "name of the mass spectrometry file with its extension" msobject <- IDSL.MXP::peak2list(path, msfile)
+	path <- “location address of the mass spectrometry file” MSfileName <- "name of the mass spectrometry file with its extension" mxpObject <- IDSL.MXP::peak2list(path, MSfileName)

-msobject is a list with two objects - 1) scanTable, a data.frame of different scan properties, and 2) spectraList, a list of m/z and intensity values for each scan
+msobject is a list with two objects - 1) scanTable, a data.frame of different scan properties, and 2) spectraList, a list of m/z and intensity values for each scan.

+See an example on [Google colab](https://colab.research.google.com/drive/1gXwwuI1zzDHykKfodLSQQt5rwTuFEMpD)

 Visit https://ipa.idsl.me/mxp for the detailed documentation and tutorial.